FDI versus R\&amp;D in an endogenous growth model: Global analysis: role of FDI and R D

-In the case of decreasing return to scale, the capital stock may converge to a finite steady state, which is higher than that of an economy described in Proposition \ref{noRD}.
-Formally, we have the following result.
+It should be noticed that the condition of increasing returns to scale $(\alpha+\sigma\geq 1)$ plays an important role in growth without bounds.
+The following result proves that it is actually essential: In the case of decreasing returns to scale, the capital stock may converge to a finite steady state.